solar-saillor/BitName/README.md

 The update tx needs to satisfy the following conditions to be considered valid:

-- The transfer tx has to have at least one input from the previous owner address of the updated BitName
+- The update tx has to have at least one input from the previous owner address of the updated BitName
 - The new mapped txid corresponds to an existing tx that has `OP_RETURN` output
 - There is no other update transaction for the same BitName in the same block that meets the first condition.
 Otherwise, all updates for this BitName in this block are voided.